deeplearning4j/deeplearning4j/eigenvector.md

 So each principal component cutting through the scatterplot represents a decrease in the system's entropy, in its unpredictability.

 It so happens that explaining the shape of the data one principal component at a time, beginning with the component that accounts for the most variance, is similar to walking data through a decision tree.
-The first component of PCA, like the first split in a properly formed decision tree, will be along the dimension that reduces unpredictability the most.
+The first component of PCA, like the first if-then-else split in a properly formed decision tree, will be along the dimension that reduces unpredictability the most.

 ## <a name="resources">Other Resources</a>